Kyosfonica/schwarz-go-test/README.md

 I fixed the code smells, refactored some code to make it more readable and added some tests.
 I also fixed a race condition that was present in the code.

+I secured the membd access by adding a mutex to the struct, ensuring reads and writes are done safely.

 I have added a few tests with dependency mocks to ensure the logic is working as expected.

-I moved the CPU check init to the main.go file, as it makes more sense to me to have it there1.
+I moved the CPU check init to the main.go file, as it makes more sense to me to have it there.
 I decided to leave it as I am not sure if that check is a requirement for this project.

 ## Project Structure